gilbrookie/cmdr/Readme.rst

 History
 =======

-cmdr is still in development and not quite ready for prime time.
+cmdr is still in development and rapidly nearing it's first release.

 Roadmap/Status